bamlab/ecoappscore/devicesDurability/performances/launchingDuration.md

 ## Measure

-Using a script, we launch the app's .apk file on a given phone and measure how much time it takes to see a graphic element.
+For this measure, we will use a script.
+We launch the app's .apk file on a given phone and measure how much time it takes to see a graphic element.

 ### Grading